radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 There isn't a set timeframe for when this happens; it's all about how confident the junior is with their own abilities.
 Let them loose on something small and make it clear that they can ask any questions about what they're doing and that there is no wrong way of doing it.
-And I'll say it again: they won't ship fast to begin with.
+They won't ship fast to begin with.
 The fast comes with practice.
 Let them practice.

 Once they're done, get them to submit their work in a pull request and then -- this part's important -- sit together and review it.